nickwimer/ytScripts/README.md

 ## plot_slices.py
-This will load in the numpy data structures contained in the input path and make plots
+This will load in the numpy data structures contained in the input path and make plots.

-`python plot_slices.py -p outdata/`
+`python plot_data/plot_slices.py -p outdata/ --field magvort`

 where `outdata` is the directory containing the list of `.npz` files.
-These images will automatically be saved in `imgpath`
+These images will automatically be saved in `imgpath`.

+`python plot_data/plot_slices.py --help` for full list of arguments.

 ## plot_averages.py